the3x0rcist/packet_sniffer/README.md

 **Usage:**

-Th usage is simply that you have to specify what interface you want to listen on with -i switch and you can also write the output into a file using -o switch.
+Th usage is simply that you have to specify what interface you want to listen to with -i switch and you can also write the output into a file using -o switch.

 ```python3 sniffer.py -i eth0 -o captured.cap```